opws/opws-dataset/docs/fields.md

 If password reset requires the email address on the account *in addition to* whatever is used to identify the account (such as a username or account number), this will be `required`.

+This may also be used instead of `account` when a *repeated* email input is present.

+## password.reset.flow.request.form.repeat.email.input

+If password reset requires the email address on the account to be entered *twice*, this will be `required`.

 ## password.reset.flow.request.form.phone.input, username.reminder.request.form.phone.input

 If requesting a password reset or username reminder requires a phone number *in addition to* whatever is used to identify the account (such as a username or email address), this will be `required`.